NDX54/CSCI318-Project/README.md

 ### Update a Contact

-~~For updating the contact, use the Long ID for both CustomerID and ContactID.~~

 You can now use the randomly generated CustomerID and ContactID to update the contact.

 ```shell
 curl -X PUT -H "Content-Type: application/json" -d "{\"name\": \"Mari Doe\", \"email\": \"mardoe@example.com\", \"phone\": \"992349523952539\", \"position\": \"Doggerr\"}" http://localhost:8081/contacts/update/CONTACT_ID_TO_UPDATE_HERE/?customerId=CUSTOMER_ID_HERE
 ```